apache/streampipes/streampipes-client-python/docs/index.md

    alt="StreamPipes Logo with Python" title="Apache StreamPipes Logo with Python" width="75%"/>
   <br>
 </h1>
-<h4 align="center"><a href="[StreamPipes](https://github.com/apache/streampipes)">StreamPipes</a> is a self-service (Industrial) IoT toolbox to enable non-technical users to connect , analyze and explore IoT data streams.</h4>
+<h4 align="center"><a href="https://github.com/apache/streampipes">StreamPipes</a> is a self-service (Industrial) IoT toolbox to enable non-technical users to connect, analyze and explore IoT data streams.</h4>

 <br>
-<h3 align="center">Apache StreamPipes for Python</h3>
+<h3 align="center">Apache StreamPipes for Python 🐍</h3>

 <p align="center"> Apache StreamPipes meets Python!
 We are working highly motivated on a Python library to interact with StreamPipes.
-In this way, we would like to unite the power of StreamPipes to easily connect to and read different data sources, especially in the IoT domain, and the amazing universe of data analytics libraries in Python. </p>
+In this way, we would like to unite the power of StreamPipes to easily connect to and read from different data sources, especially in the IoT domain, and the amazing universe of data analytics libraries in Python. </p>

 ---